Chevrolet Equinox 2010-2017: problems to watch out for, engines, pros and cons, photos

 There are plenty of complaints about excessive oil consumption in early models.
 We noticed many of the reported engine problems are related to low oil level.

 For this reason, if the Check Engine light comes on, or there is some noise from the engine, check the oil level first.
 It's a good idea to check the oil level on a regular basis and top it up as needed.
-More frequent oil changes also can help.
+Using premium synthetic oil and more frequent oil changes can also help.

 Check for recalls at the NHTSA website.